ISM-Houston Business Report – June 2026

 Purchases Index

-The purchases index fell 0.3 points to 53.8 points with both non-manufacturing reporting at a similar level to last month and manufacturing improving to strong expansion.
+The purchases index rose 0.4 points to 55.5 points with non-manufacturing reporting modest improvement and manufacturing falling to well below neutral.

 PurchasesHigherSameLowerNetIndex